Topics A to D

 For details regarding breaks and closing policies, please go to our Break Information page.

 Candles, decorative or otherwise, are not permitted in any residence area.
 Students who have candles in their rooms, suites, houses, or apartments receive an automatic college disciplinary warning, incur a fine of $25-50 and will be required to take the candles home.
 Candles that cannot be or are not taken home when confiscated are put in storage until the end of the semester.

 Computer labs are provided in each residential area which residents can access 24 hours.
 Labs are located in Aurora, Corona, Regina, Brian, Margretta, and Lottie Halls, as well as Idzerda Commons, Luetmer apartment building, and the lower level of the McDonald and Dominica apartment buildings.
 Labs include CPUs, monitors, and laser printers.
 The Residential Life and Housing Office and Information Technology Services maintain the computers, printers, and paper.
 If you need assistance with the computer, you can call the help desk (ext.
 2228).
 For more paper or new toner, please contact Residential Life and Housing (ext.
 5580) or the RA/CA on duty in your area.
 Margaret, Jeannette and Rainbow house are provided with Internet access through an outside Internet service provider.
-House residents with questions about Internet service should contact the Telecom Office.
+House residents with questions about Internet service should contact the Telecoms Office.

 Academic work always takes priority over e-mail and recreational Internet use.
 Everyone is expected to be sensitive to the needs of others.
 These computers are provided for the use of the resident only.
 SJU students needing computer facilities are expected to use the general computing labs in the Main Building or the Clemens Library.